 A healthy breakfast meal should contain a variety of foods, including fruits, vegetables, whole grains, low- or nonfat dairy, and lean protein.

 The benefits of a healthy breakfast goes beyond just a boost in the brain.
 According to Mayo Clinic, adults who report regularly eating a healthy breakfast are more likely to:

 - Control their weight.
 Research suggests that consuming most of your daily calories in the morning can aid weight loss.

 - Control their blood sugar levels — which is important in preventing or controlling diabetes.

 When you haven’t got enough sleep the night before, you dread the reality of the next day.
 You hear the alarm go off and hit the snooze button numerous times.
 You feel tired and already have the difficulty concentrating even before you officially start your day.

 Our body needs sleep to rest and recharge.
 Lack of sleep affects our brain’s ability to learn and retain information, it impairs our cognitive functions.
 When you’re sleep-deprived, you’ll have more trouble refocusing on the task at hand.
-A recent study also showed that lack of sleep is a stronger predictor of burnout than stressful work demands.Getting an optimal amount of sleep boost your mood and infuse your body with extra energy.
+A recent study also showed that lack of sleep is a stronger predictor of burnout than stressful work demands.Getting an optimal amount of sleep boosts your mood and infuses your body with extra energy.
 Click To Tweet

 In the TED Talk video below, Arianna Huffington shares a small idea that can unlock billions of big ideas – her small idea, “getting enough sleep”.